DIAGNijmegen/pathology-whole-slide-data/README.md

 [![PyPI version](https://badge.fury.io/py/wholeslidedata.svg)](https://badge.fury.io/py/wholeslidedata)

 -----
-#### This repository currently contains software at a major version zero.
+#### This repository contains software at a major version zero.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.
 -----

 ### Installation